-During the fourth quarter of 2019, over \$10,882 was spent from this activity for 130 Liberty Street related costs including maintenance, utilities and legal expenses.
+During the first quarter of 2020, nearly \$71,000 was spent from this activity for 130 Liberty Street property (Site 5) costs including maintenance, utilities and legal expenses associated with the current temporary property use and future development plans.
 LMDC worked with Port Authority of New York and New Jersey (PANYNJ) and City of New York representatives on the Site 5 request for development proposals.
-Significant efforts are being made to identify the best use of Site 5, the last parcel on the new World Trade Center site available for development.
-A joint LMDC and PANYNJ Request for Proposals was issued on June 26, 2019 with responses received and currently under review.
+Significant efforts are being made to identify the best use of Site 5, the last parcel available for development on the new World Trade Center site.
+A joint LMDC and PANYNJ Request for Proposals was issued in 2019 with responses received and currently under review.
 A decision on the selected development project could possibly be made in the next few months.
+Also, during the past quarter, HUD approved the reallocation of unused and available funds totaling \$1,039,315 from this activity towards an increase to the South Street Seaport Museum activity budget.
+The budgets for both activities reflect these changes.